BlackBeltTechnology/pandino/examples/nodejs-simple-js/README.md

 - Run `npm install` in this folder in order to update NPM links to the Pandino built sources

 ## Running the actual app
-Run `npm start` in this folder to start the Application
+- Run `npm start` in this folder to start the Application
+- Copy every file from the `tmp` folder to the `deploy` folder, and observe changes

 > Server will start at: http://localhost:3000